American Pygmy Shrew

 Habitat: Occupies a wide range of habitats, including grassy openings, coniferous and deciduous forests, floodplains, and bogs.

-Diet: Large part of diet includes spiders, beetles, and insect larvae; but also eats earthworms, caterpillars, and centipedes.
+Diet: A large part of the diet includes spiders, beetles, and insect larvae, but it also eats earthworms, caterpillars, and centipedes.

-Status in Tennessee: American Pygmy Shrew is uncommon throughout its range, and Deemed in Need of Management by Tennessee Department or Environment and Conservation.
+Status in Tennessee: American Pygmy Shrew is uncommon throughout its range, and is deemed in Need of Management by the Tennessee Department of Environment and Conservation.